isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/LinkingISB-CGCtoCABQ.rst

    :scale: 25
    :align: center

-As shown in the image above you will need to type in "isb-cgc-cbq" in the project id and then click okay.
+As shown in the image below you will need to type in "isb-cgc-cbq" in the project id and then click okay.

 .. image:: CABQisb-cgc-pinning.PNG
    :scale: 25